 The Summer Scholars program is committed to promoting collaborative scholarship across disciplines while supporting both faculty and students.
-Faculty who fully engage in the Summer Scholars program will be paid the equivalent of teaching one four-credit summer course.
-Students will be paid $13.25/hour and are expected to work 20 hours per week.
+Faculty who fully engage in the Summer Scholars program will be paid a summer stipend.
+Students will be paid to work 20 hours per week.

 The dissemination requirements (see above) require students and faculty to continue working on their scholarship during the 2020–21 academic year.
 While we strive to provide funding for students, we cannot guarantee that students will be paid in the fall (though we guarantee funding for travel to NCUR if abstracts are accepted).
 Faculty are paid for their work in the summer only.

 This year, we are able to fund two additional Summer Scholars teams for projects that meet the following criteria:

 Your application must address one of the three pillars of the GHR Foundation's investment in St. Kate's.
 The primary tenets of each pillar are as follows:

 - Global Health.
 St. Kate’s deep commitment to Catholic Social Teaching embraces global access to basic healthcare and equity in the social determinants of health as essential human rights.
 We are called to become an international leader in the development of learning pathways and community-based partnerships that expand access to basic healthcare and to those social and environmental factors that promote health for the world’s poor, including U.S. immigrant communities.
 Projects will emphasize the social and physical environments that address both preexisting health conditions and conditions that developed during emigration or are exacerbated by current living conditions.